 - Purchase: Eventbrite booking link

 - Grant’s Presentations: Vacasa Vacation Rentals and How to Cancel & Rebook Hotels, Airlines & Rental Cars – date and time TBD

-Good afternoon everyone, I hope your week is going well.
+Good afternoon everyone, happy Friday!
 I was working on my Buy Miles & Points Page and found 3 offers that end in the next week.
 Always check the math to make sure that buying miles & points makes sense for you.
 Do not buy miles & points speculatively unless you have a use in mind.
 With that said, here are 3 offers that end soon.